seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 62</h2>

-Understand own properties, use prototype properties to reduce duplicate code, iterate over all properties, and understand the constructor property. #100DaysOfCode
+The next set of challenges are the Boostrap ChallengesUnderstand own properties, use prototype properties to reduce duplicate code, iterate over all properties, and understand the constructor property. #100DaysOfCode

 <h2>Day 63</h2>